 - Runners High

 - 103 N Rubey Dr, Golden

 50km racers may have one drop bag delivered to Aid Station #3 (mile 17.3).

-- Drop off drop bags at the Red Barn just to the right of packet pick-up no later than 6:45 AM.
+- Drop off drop bags at the Red Barn at the water well pump on the tarp no later than 6:45 a.m.

 - Please clearly mark drop bags with your name and bib number.

 - Pack your drop bag frugally.
 Please leave the kitchen sink at home.

 - Drop bags will be returned to the Red Barn around 1:30 PM.
 Please pick up your drop bags after the race.

 - We will not mail drop bags that have been left behind.
 They will be taken to Runners High in Golden by Monday June 5th and will be there for 2 Weeks and then taken to GoodWill.

 From Boulder (about 1 hour): Head south on Hwy 93 (Broadway).
 Proceed approximately 14 miles past the Marshall Rd intersection (Eldorado Canyon) and turn right (west) onto Golden Gate Canyon Rd (Hwy 46/County Rd 70).
 Go west on Hwy 46 for 13 miles to Golden Gate Canyon State Park.
 Continue 4 miles west of the Visitor Center and turn left on Norton Drive.
 Parking lot is on your right.
 Overflow parking is on the left (directions)